muhamed-didovic/shortener-frank/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 This Laravel package allows you to shorten a URL, it comes also with frontend part which is done in vue.js and vuex.
-You can publish all files like: views, config, migrations this is backend related and for frontend you can publish js and css file and change them however you will.
+You can publish all files like: views, config, migrations for frontend you can publish js and css file and adjust them accordigly.

 **Basic Docs**